Naomi Scott

-Naomi Scott (born 6 May 1993) is an English actress and singer.
-Born in Hounslow, she rose to prominence for her performances in the teen comedy series Life Bites (2008–2009), the television film Lemonade Mouth (2011) and the science fiction series Terra Nova (2011).
-In 2015, Screen International selected her as one of their "Stars of Tomorrow".
-She achieved further recognition for starring as Princess Jasmine in Disney's musical live-action fantasy film Aladdin (2019), which earned her a Saturn Award nomination.
-She has also starred in the superhero film Power Rangers (2017) and the action comedy film Charlie's Angels (2019).
+Naomi Grace Scott (born 6 May 1993) is an English actress and singer.
+She received recognition for starring in the musical television film Lemonade Mouth (2011) and performing on its eponymous soundtrack.
+She also starred in the science fiction series Terra Nova (2011) and the superhero film Power Rangers (2017).

+Scott gained wide attention for leading the action comedy film Charlie's Angels and portraying Jasmine in the fantasy film Aladdin (both 2019).
+After a brief hiatus from acting, she starred in the Netflix miniseries Anatomy of a Scandal (2022) and the horror film Smile 2 (2024).

 Early life

-Scott was born on 6 May 1993 in Hounslow, London.
-She is of English and Indian descent.
-Her mother, Usha Scott (née Joshi), who was born in Uganda and emigrated to the United Kingdom at a young age, is of Indian Gujarati descent, while her father, Christopher Scott, is English.
-Scott also has an older brother, Joshua.
+Naomi Scott was born on 6 May 1993 in Hounslow, London, to a British father and an Indian mother.
+Her mother, who was born in Uganda and emigrated to the United Kingdom at a young age, is Gujarati.
+Scott also has an older brother.

 At eight years old, she and her family moved to Woodford, London, where both of her parents were pastors at the Bridge Church.
-She grew up listening to gospel and R&B music, specifically singers Kim Burrell, Mary Mary, and Kirk Franklin, and singing in church.
+She grew up listening to gospel and R&B music, specific singers Kim Burrell, Mary Mary, and Kirk Franklin, and singing in church.
 She attended Davenant Foundation School in Loughton, Essex.
-She left the school halfway through taking her A-Levels to pursue her role in the series Terra Nova.
+She left school halfway through taking her A-Levels to pursue her role in the series Terra Nova.